edgelesssys/constellation/README.md

 * If something doesn't work, make sure to use the [latest release](https://github.com/edgelesssys/constellation/releases/latest) and check out the [known issues](https://github.com/edgelesssys/constellation/issues?q=is%3Aopen+is%3Aissue+label%3A%22known+issue%22).
 * Please file an [issue][github-issues] to get help or report a bug.
 * Join the [Discord] to have a chat on confidential computing and Constellation.
-* Visit our [blog](https://www.edgeless.systems/blog/) for technical deep-dives and tutorials and follow us on [Twitter] for news.
+* Visit our [blog](https://www.edgeless.systems/blog/) for technical deep-dives and tutorials and follow us on [LinkedIn] for news.
 * Edgeless Systems also offers [Enterprise Support][enterprise-support].

 ## Contributing